venkatesh87/Front-End-Develop-Technicals/Keyword-to-resolve-the-problem-jquery.md

-# I. Keyword to resolve the problem html
+# I. Keyword to resolve the problem HTML

 1. [Scaled/Proportional Content with CSS and JavaScript](https://css-tricks.com/scaled-proportional-blocks-with-css-and-javascript/)
 1. [how to scale width content with window jquery]()